 Yet, I’m sure as you’re reading this post, you’re wondering whether or not Scottsdale is even a good destination for solo travelers, especially adventurous spirits who want to do more than relax in a resort pool all day.

 I can confidently say “yes!” that Scottsdale is perfect for solo travelers, especially if it’s your first time visiting Arizona or even the American Southwest.
+It also doesn’t matter if you’re spending two days in Scottsdale or two weeks.

 Ultimately, you’ll discover so many wonderful things to do alone in Scottsdale that you won’t want to leave the city.
 I know I didn’t want my solo trip to end.